nus-cs2103-AY2324S2/ip/docs/README.md

 Format: `change_priority <task index> <new priority>`

-- Task index needs to refer to an existing task in the list.
+- Task index needs to refer to an existing number in the displayed list when `list` is called.
 - New priority value should be in the range of 0 to 5.

 Example: